When Only the Final Text Survives: Implicit Execution Tracing for Multi-Agent Auditing: Experiment

-To analyze how interaction structure affects attribution difficulty, we consider several canonical coordination settings, including \emph{star}, \emph{ring}, and \emph{tree} configurations.
+\paragraph{Structure-aware Attribution.} We evaluate attribution and structural recovery using the Multi-Agent Interaction Dataset~\citep{liu2025topologymatters}.
+This dataset provides structured interaction logs generated under predefined coordination patterns among agents.
+To analyze how interaction structure affects attribution difficulty, we consider several canonical coordination settings, including \emph{star}, \emph{chain}, and \emph{tree} configurations.
 For each setting, agents follow a fixed interaction protocol while solving the same set of tasks, resulting in logs with distinct transition patterns.
-These logs allow us to evaluate whether the recovered attribution can correctly identify agent contributions and capture the transition structure induced by the observed text
+These logs allow us to evaluate whether the recovered attribution can correctly identify agent contributions and capture the transition structure induced by the observed text.

 \paragraph{Robust attribution under metadata loss.} We evaluate robustness using the Who\&When benchmark~\citep{zhang2025whichagent}, which contains multi-agent transcripts with annotated speaker identities and error attribution labels.
 To simulate metadata-independent scenarios and verify IET framework's robustness, we apply two types of transcript perturbations: (i) \textbf{ID Removal}, where explicit agent identifiers are removed from each utterance, and (ii) \textbf{Boundary Corruption}, where utterance boundaries are shuffled or partially merged.
 These perturbations mimic realistic situations where execution metadata is unavailable or unreliable.
 The goal is to evaluate whether agent identities and interaction structures can be recovered from text alone under increasing levels of transcript corruption.